SouhailKrs/SouhailKrs/README.md

 ### ***Hello there*** 👋 :
 I am Souhail Krissaane, a software engineering student at ESPRIT.
-I have a strong foundation in software development, with experience in building websites, mobile , and desktop apps.
-I have gained this experience through my studies, research, internships, and personal projects.
-I am eager to apply my skills and knowledge in a professional setting.
+With a solid foundation in software development, particularly in building websites, mobile, and desktop apps.
+Driven by an unwavering desire to excel in this field, I have actively pursued opportunities to enhance my skills.
+Through my studies, research, internships, and personal projects, I have gained valuable experience that has further ignited my passion for software engineering.
+Continuously striving to expand my knowledge and capabilities, I am dedicated to pushing the boundaries of what I can achieve in this dynamic industry.

 ![](https://github-readme-stats.vercel.app/api?username=SouhailKrs&theme=dark&hide_border=false&include_all_commits=true&count_private=true)<br/>